+There are many common ways to damage your phone, and the screen is the most susceptible.
 From spills to scratches, our phones go through a veritable gauntlet of trials, and, unfortunately, sometimes they don’t make it out unscathed.

 But don’t lose hope yet!
 There are a few trusty methods you could try if you’re wondering how to remove scratches from your phone touch screen.

-This method might be in the sweet spot of value and effectiveness.
+This method for how to remove scratches from your phone screen might be in the sweet spot of value and effectiveness.
 It uses a product specifically designed for scratch removal.
-Glass polish, available for watch cases, car windows, and yes, smartphones, has very mild abrasive properties that gently polish the surface as you rub.
+Glass polish, available for watch cases, car windows, and, yes, smartphones, has very mild abrasive properties that gently polish the surface as you rub.

-Polish may seem to be removing scratches, but removing the surface around the scratches reduces the thickness of the entire sheet of glass.
+Glass polish may seem to be removing scratches, but removing the surface around the scratches reduces the thickness of the entire sheet of glass.
 Many micro-scratches will disappear entirely, and deeper scratches will, at the very least, become less noticeable.

-Keep in mind that most phone screens have an oleophobic coating on them (an oil-resistant coating that reduces fingerprints).
+Keep in mind that most phone screens have an oleophobic coating (an oil-resistant coating that reduces fingerprints).
 Over-polishing runs the risk of entirely removing this coating, so don’t go overboard with any abrasive method.

 If you don’t want to spend the money on a glass polish kit, you might consider raiding your bathroom cabinet for toothpaste.
 Make sure you’re using a normal, non-gel variety.
 Like glass polish, toothpaste is a mild abrasive.

 The internet is lousy with varying accounts of toothpaste’s effectiveness on scratches, so attempt at your own risk.
 Other common household items, such as magic erasers, baking soda, and bananas, are recommended by some, but we’re deeming them too abrasive (and weird) to be worth the risk of dealing more serious damage to your phone.

 Sometimes, a phone screen is just too deeply scratched to be effectively polished out or filled in.
-If you have AppleCare, it’s extremely affordable to just get your iPhone screen replaced at any Apple Store.
+If you have AppleCare, it’s extremely affordable just to get your iPhone screen replaced at any Apple Store.
 Android users are not so lucky, but warranty programs do exist.

 A quick web search for your phone model plus “screen replacement kit” will also yield far less expensive results, but the process is not for the faint of heart.
 Removing your old screen involves a fair amount of prying, ultra-sticky glue, and keeping track of tiny screws and cables.

-It’s a very affordable (and scratch-resistant) protector that takes all the punishment, leaving your screen pristine.
-An ounce of prevention is worth a pound of cure, as they say.
+It’s a very affordable (and scratch-resistant) protector that takes all the punishment, leaving your screen pristine — an ounce of prevention is worth a pound of cure, as they say!

 Check out our online store for an entire range of screen protectors (and companion cases) that fit the bill for your favorite device.
+Happy shopping!